Nuchal Translucency 12 Weeks Normal Range

 Historically, the NT scan emerged as a significant advancement in prenatal screening in the late 20th century.
 Researchers discovered a correlation between increased nuchal translucency and an elevated risk of Down syndrome.
 This led to the development of standardized NT measurement techniques and the integration of the NT scan into routine first-trimester screening protocols.
 Over the years, ongoing research has refined the accuracy and interpretation of NT measurements, making it an invaluable tool for early risk assessment.

 The NT scan is performed transabdominally, meaning the ultrasound transducer is placed on the mother's abdomen.
 In some cases, a transvaginal ultrasound may be necessary for clearer visualization, especially if the baby is in a difficult position or if the mother has a higher body mass index.
-During the scan, the sonographer will carefully identify the nuchal translucency and measure its thickness.
+On the flip side, during the scan, the sonographer will carefully identify the nuchal translucency and measure its thickness.
 To ensure accuracy, several measurements are usually taken, and the largest measurement is recorded.
 The scan also involves assessing other anatomical markers, such as the presence of the nasal bone, which can further refine the risk assessment for chromosomal abnormalities.

 Nuchal Translucency: Trends and Latest Developments